-4. She co-founded a female pilots gang called the 99s.
+4. She co-founded a gang called the 99s.

-Amelia Earhart assembled with the top female pilots and started an organization to support women in aviation around the world.
-They called themselves the totally awesome name of the Ninety Nines, which she came up with.
-Though they started with ninety-nine members, today, they are more than 6,000 strong.
+With 98 other the top female pilots, Amelia created an organization to support women in aviation around the world.
+They called themselves the awesome name of the Ninety Nines (her idea).
+Today, they are more than 6,000 strong.

 5. She was an educator.

-Amelia Earhart joined the faculty of Purdue University in 1935 as a technical advisor to the Department of Aeronautics and to counsel women on careers.
-Not only did she lecture on aerial navigation, but she helped women apply their degrees to pursue their own independent careers.
+Amelia Earhart joined the faculty of Purdue University in 1935 to lecture on aerial navigation and help women pursue their own independent careers.